 What are Available for Sale Securities?

 Available for sale securities can also be bought with the intent to be held in the long-term, rather than realizing a quick capital gain.
 This investment strategy will rely upon finding undervalued securities that have a lot of upside potential.
-Available for sale securities can also be used to provide liquidity to a company in the case that cash is needed to finance its operations, repay its investors, or further develop its investment portfolio.
+Available for sale securities can also be used to provide liquidity to a company in case cash is needed to finance its operations, repay its investors, or further develop its investment portfolio.

 Types of Available for Sale Securities

 Available for sale securities can broadly be categorized into the following two categories:

-Financing instruments refer to securities that are issued by the company in the form of bonds and new equity for the purposes of financing the business’ operations.
-The securities are recorded as liabilities on the company’s balance sheet since the company is expected to provide a certain return to its investors that purchased the investments.
+Financing instruments refer to securities that are issued by a company in the form of bonds and new equity for the purposes of financing the business’ operations.
+The securities are recorded as liabilities on the company’s balance sheet since the company is expected to provide a certain return to investors that purchase the securities.

 For bondholders, the company is legally obligated to make coupon payments and repay the bondholders the face value of the bond at maturity.
 For stockholders, the company is expected to make operating decisions that will result in an appreciating stock price, which will compensate the stockholders.

-Investment securities are securities purchased by the company for the purposes of making an eventual capital gain or to diversify away some of the risks of the company’s investment portfolio.
-The securities work in the same way as financing instruments, except that the issuer and investor roles are switched.
-Thus, a company would purchase another company’s financing instruments to accomplish the objectives listed above.
+Investment securities are securities purchased by a company for the purpose of making an eventual capital gain or to diversify away some of the risks of the company’s existing investment portfolio.